Akrao9/Akrao9/README.md

-### Hi, I'm Ankamma — I build generative AI and ML systems, from research to production.
+### Hi, I'm Ankamma Rao — I build generative AI and ML systems, from research to production.

 Software Engineer (AI/ML) at **Resonate Technologies**, working on RAG and self-correcting LLM pipelines for medical coding.
 Previously backend/ML at Digital Factory Inc. MS in Computer Science from NJIT.